ArduPilot/ardupilot_wiki/dev/source/docs/building-the-code.rst

 - :ref:`Setup the Build Environment on Windows <building-setup-windows>`
 - :ref:`Setup the Build Environment on MacOSX <building-setup-mac>`

 Building / Compiling
 --------------------

-**Linux and Windows users:**

-Once the build environment is set up as above, Linux and Windows users, (under Windows Subsystem for Linux) should run the following commmands prior to the initial build:
+Once the build environment is set up as above, run the following commmands prior to the initial build.
+(For Windows users, this is under WSL, as set up above):

 - `git submodule init`
 - `git submodule update --recursive`